 Many people have a better sense of when they want to retire than how much they need to save for retirement.
 The actual amount you need for retirement depends on several variables including your projected standard of living and expenses, how long your retirement might last, and inflation.
 To cover these retirement needs, you may rely on a combination of savings, investment growth, Social Security and pensions.

 In the simplest terms, how much to save for retirement is the difference between how much money you need to live in retirement and how much you expect to have from your savings and other retirement income sources, given your current situation.
 Arriving at that figure is far from simple, however.

-You can generally plan on needing 70 to 80 percent of your pre-retirement income each year of your retirement.1 While you are far from retirement, it can be hard to project how your income might change over the years.
+You can generally plan on needing 80 percent of your pre-retirement income each year of your retirement.1 When you are far from retirement, it can be hard to project how your income might change over the years.
 It's ok if your income estimate is just an educated guess.
-It still gives you something to start from.
+It still gives you a place to start.

 Track down and add up your retirement savings, including your employer-sponsored plan (such as a 401(k) or 403(b)), traditional and Roth IRAs, personal savings and other investments.
 If finding all your assets is difficult, consider consolidating accounts or rolling over to an IRA to help you keep organized.
 If you don't have much saved, it's never too late to start a saving strategy.

 Ideally, your retirement assets will grow from year to year.
 It's critical that you continue to invest even in a down market.
 Keeping the amount you invest consistent throughout natural market cycles, a strategy known as dollar-cost averaging, enables you to buy more shares when the market is down and should result in greater assets once the market goes back up.